-Orthopaedic massage therapy is a particular kind of massage, focused on soft-tissue injury rehabilitation.
-Goals for an orthopaedic massage session typically include decreasing pain, increasing the range of motion, and preparing the body to return to normal daily routines and active hobbies.
-It bears similarities to other types of massage, such as sports massage, but it is it’s own specific, results-oriented massage modality.
-Read on to find out what orthopaedic massage is, how it differs from other types of massage, and who it is best suited to help.
+Orthopedic massage therapy is a particular kind of massage, focused on soft-tissue injury rehabilitation.
+Goals for an orthopedic massage session typically include decreasing pain, increasing the range of motion, and preparing the body to return to normal daily routines and active hobbies.
+It bears similarities to other types of massage, such as sports massage, but it is its own specific, results-oriented massage modality.
+Read on to find out what orthopedic massage is, how it differs from other types of massage, and who it is best suited to help.

-Typically, soft tissue pain and injury is what initially draws a client in to see a massage therapist who specializes in orthopaedic massage.
+Typically, soft tissue pain and injury are what initially draw a client in to see a massage therapist who specializes in orthopedic massage.
 This pain could be post-surgical pain, pain from an acute injury, or pain from overuse strain due to a repetitive motion from an activity like tennis, hockey, or jogging.
-Whatever the cause of the muscle damage, the intent of the orthopaedic massage is to lengthen and soften the muscles and ligaments, permitting a better range of motion of the affected joints.
+Whatever the cause of the muscle damage, the intent of the orthopedic massage is to lengthen and soften the muscles and ligaments, permitting a better range of motion for the affected joints.

 What conditions are treated by orthopedic massage?